tnnyio/yoroi/transport/grpc/README.md

 # grpc

 [gRPC](http://www.grpc.io/) is an excellent, modern IDL and transport for microservices.
-If you're starting a greenfield project, go-kit strongly recommends gRPC as your default transport.
+If you're starting a greenfield project, yoroi strongly recommends gRPC as your default transport.

-One important note is that while gRPC supports streaming requests and replies, go-kit does not.
-You can still use streams in your service, but their implementation will not be able to take advantage of many go-kit features like middleware.
+One important note is that while gRPC supports streaming requests and replies, yoroi does not.
+You can still use streams in your service, but their implementation will not be able to take advantage of many yoroi features like middleware.

-Using gRPC and go-kit together is very simple.
+Using gRPC and yoroi together is very simple.

 First, define your service using protobuf3.
 This is explained [in gRPC documentation](http://www.grpc.io/docs/#defining-a-service).
 See
 [Examples](https://github.com/tnnyio/examples)
 for an example.
-Make sure the proto definition matches your service's go-kit (interface) definition.
+Make sure the proto definition matches your service's yoroi (interface) definition.

 Next, get the protoc compiler.